gandreini/css-guidelines/css-style-guide.md

 **component-root-class__child-or-grandchild-element-class**

-We **never** rely on HTML tags as CSS selectors: this guarantees that if we change an HTML tag, the style of the page is not affected.
+We **never** rely on HTML tags as CSS selectors: this guarantees that if another developer changes an HTML tag, the style of the page is not affected.
 For this reason, each HTML element must have a class.

 ### 3.2 Class prefix

 In some projects, our CSS selectors could conflict with other stylesheets: this happens when we use a CSS framework or we are developing an application that must be embedded in other HTML pages.
 Let's say you have a **pagination component** and the root class is `pagination`.
-If this component is used in a page where Bootstrap or Foundation are also used, the framework's style could affect your component and viceversa (your CSS could affect the style of the framework's component).
+If this component is used in a page where Bootstrap or Foundation are also used, the framework's style could affect your component and viceversa.

-In these cases it's a good habit to add a short **prefix** to all our classes to avoid any kind of conflict.
-Let's say we are working on a project called **MY PROJECT**, we will add a prefix **"mp-** to all the classes and the pagination component will be:
+In these cases it's a good habit to add a short **prefix** to all our classes to avoid any kind of conflict: the prefix should be short (2 or 3 letters) and delimited by an hyphen `-`.
+If the project is called **MY PROJECT**, we will add a prefix **"mp-** to all the classes and the pagination component will be:

 ```
 <div class="mp-pagination">
 	...
 </div>
 ```

-Class prefixes should be short, we suggest the syntax: `xx-`.

 ### 3.3 Variables